19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Languages/Languages.md

 # Languages

 Roughly in order of rarity.
+All [Ancestries](../../Ancestry.md) speak common as at least a second language.

 ## Normal Languages